 Shannon National Park – Wista 4×5 field camera – Karri forest

 Step back to the summer of 1986/87.
 I had received my new Wista 4×5 wooden field camera from Zone VI Studios in the US several months earlier and was itching to get out and make some photographs with it.
 Armed with one wide

 High contrast photography – forest scenes

 Each summer day during my stay at Shannon brought clear blue skies and the forest was flooded with hard, bright light with corresponding deep, hard-edged shadows.
 Great weather for tourists but a photographer’s nightmare.
 To make it worse I found my subject is most interesting when I photograph into the sun, transforming the backlit leaves into translucent pearls of light.
 The light was bright and it was hard and I wanted to retain some of that feeling in my photographs.
 The contrast of the forest scene was very high, and my preferred vision bordered on photographic failure.
 To make a successful image I would be treading a very fine line.
 High contrast scenes sit on the edge of the dynamic range of film and papers.
 Errors in development time and exposure become readily apparent.

 Tray processing 4×5 sheet film and film reticulation

-Next post I will compare a contact proof made in 1987 against a new proof made a quarter of a century later.
+Next post, I will compare a contact proof made in 1987 against a new proof made a quarter of a century later.
 Let’s see how my overdeveloped negatives compare with time and technique.
 I will discuss the importance of establishing a proper proof time and its role in determining your film exposure and development times.